syedfiza7546/Data-Analysis-Projects/Tableau Portfolio/ README.md

 # Tableau Project SQL Queries

 This repository contains a bunch of SQL queries I used for a Tableau project on COVID-19 data.
-The queries help pull out data to get some key insights into the number of COVID-19 cases, deaths, vaccinations, and population stats from the PortfolioProject database.
+The queries help pull out data to get some key insights into the number of COVID-19 cases, deaths, vaccinations, and population stats from the database.

 ## Queries Overview